nlcpy.average

 Return the average along the specified axis.
 When returned is True, return a tuple with the average as the first element and the sum of the weights as the second element. sum_of_weights is of the same type as retval.
 The result dtype follows a general pattern.
 If weights is None, the result dtype will be that of a , or

-if a is integral.
+float64if a is integral.
 Otherwise, if weights is not None and a is non-integral, the result type will be the type of lowest precision capable of representing values of both a and weights.
-If a happens to be integral, the previous rules still applies but the result dtype will at least befloat64
+If a happens to be integral, the previous rules still applies but the result dtype will at least befloat64.

 See also